 Determines if two conditions are equal.

-This is actually not a good idea to implement if you use boolean conditions.
+This is actually not a good idea to implement for shortcuts if you use boolean conditions.
 See ConditionComparer for why.

 Enable/disable listeners.
 Listeners will remain attached but do nothing.